Adobe Acrobat Sign

-Obtain NDAs to keep confidential information safe without slowing down your work.
+Use NDAs to keep confidential information safe without slowing down your work.

-What is a nondisclosure agreement?
+What is a nondisclosure agreement (NDA)?

-When to obtain an NDA.
+When to use an NDA.

 - Discuss the sale or licensing of your intellectual property, including any product or technology.